ExHibitions - Current

 March 22 - June 29

 Over the last two decades, Patrick Dougherty has installed over 200 of his sculptures in private and public spaces around the world, from college campuses and botanical gardens to private residences.
 Each year, he creates about ten sculptures on location.
 The photographs in this gallery document a few of the over 200 projects that Dougherty has installed in many public and private places around the globe.
 More ...

 Japanese Woodblock Prints: Selections from The Judith and Joseph Barker Collection

 Although Japanese bamboo sculpture and woodblock printing are distinct art forms, they share a long and revered tradition of craftsmanship.
 One is the skillful transformation of bamboo grass into a three-dimensional object, the other produces a stunning print by carving an image into a woodblock plate.
 More ...

 September 22 2012 - ongoing

-Let’s Hear it for Trains!
-Train lovers, young conductors and engineers of all ages, we have great news!
-Due to popular demand, our smaller-scale Trains! garden railroad exhibition will stay on our grounds for another year.
-The exhibit features three amazing outdoor trains on three separate tracks, with so many wonderful details to explore, you’re sure to find something new every time you visit.
+Train lovers, young conductors and engineers of all ages, let’s hear it for the Trains!
+The exhibit features two amazing outdoor trains on three separate tracks, with so many wonderful details to explore, you’re sure to find something new every time you visit.